Savoury Or Kuih (steamed yam cake) recipe from Madam Lily Wong

 Or kuih (yam cake) © Adrian Cheah

-I can still vividly remember my weekends at Auntie Jo's when I was in college in Kuala Lumpur.
-I did what little I could to help out but it was always amazing to see Auntie Jo in her element.
-My six years in Kuala Lumpur were filled with glorious feasts.
-Auntie Jo saw to it that I ate well and would cook my favourite dishes when I was at her home.
-I am indeed blessed and ever so grateful to Auntie Jo, Uncle Louis and my cousins, Michelle and Lawrence for the cherished memories of those years in Kuala Lumpur.
+Weekends spent at Auntie Jo's during my college years in Kuala Lumpur were filled with cherished memories.
+I did what little I could to help out with the preparation for the food stall, and it was always amazing to see Auntie Jo in her element.
+Those six years in Kuala Lumpur were also marked by glorious feasts.
+Auntie Jo ensured I ate well and often cooked my favourite dishes when I visited her home.
+To Auntie Jo, Uncle Louis, and my cousins Michelle and Lawrence, I owe immeasurable gratitude for those formative years in Kuala Lumpur.

 Or kuih (yam cake) © Adrian Cheah